Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Near the coast: rely on the traditional network

 4G and 5G coverage along the French coast has improved considerably in recent years.
-Telecoms operators have deployed infrastructure to ensure fast, reliable connectivity for terrestrial users.
+Telecom operators have deployed infrastructures to ensure fast, reliable connectivity for terrestrial users.

 Beyond this distance, signal reception can become weak or non-existent, making it difficult or impossible to connect to the Internet via these networks.